 Unplug.
-We all know that it is a good idea to turn electronics off when not in use.
+We all know that turning electronics off when not in use is a good idea.
 But did you know that appliances and electronics plugged into an outlet continue to generate electricity?
-About one-quarter of the energy used by appliances or electronics are used when the device is on idle mode or “off,” so it is important to unplug cords and not simply turn electronics/appliances “off.”
+About one-quarter of the energy used by appliances or electronics is used when the device is in idle mode or “off.”
+Hence, it is essential to unplug cords and not simply turn electronics/appliances “off.”

 Resist new gadgets.
 The production of consumer goods contributes to GHG emissions, and, of course, that includes smartphones.
 In fact, 85-95% of a smartphone’s carbon footprint is from production due to the energy-intensive nature of the metals and electronics used.
 This is only getting worse.
-Smartphone emissions globally are projected to increase from 17 megatons(mt) of carbon in 2010 to 125mt in 2020.
-Although appealing to replace your cellphone every couple of years, consider the environmental impact this is having on the Earth.
+Emissions from smartphones, computers, and other tech made up 1.5 percent of worldwide emissions, and by 2040 are predicted to rise to as much as 14% of all GHG emissions.
+Although it is appealing to replace your cellphone every couple of years, consider the environmental impact this has on the Earth.

 Surf and stream consciously.
-According to 21st Century Tech, “more than 60,000 inquiries occur every second using Google Search.
-Each search produces 0.2 grams of carbon dioxide (CO2) on average.”
+According to 21st Century Tech, "more than 60,000 inquiries occur every second using Google Search.
+On average, each search produces 0.2 grams of carbon dioxide (CO2)."
 This pollution is produced by server farms which store data from billions of smart devices.
 By acquiring more devices and using more technology, these servers require significantly more power to run, as well as additional energy used to cool the machines, contributing to a rise in emissions.

 3. Eat Less Meat

-Farming and agriculture in Canada are another major contributor to a high per capita rate of greenhouse gas emissions.
-Most notably, GHG emissions associated with beef are four times those associated with chicken, and 18 times higher than for beans and lentils.
-Cattle releases high amounts of methane through digestion and manure, which as previously stated, has 21 to 71 times the heat-trapping capabilities compared to carbon dioxide.
+Farming and agriculture in Canada are other major contributors to a high per capita rate of greenhouse gas emissions.
+Most notably, GHG emissions associated with beef are four times those associated with chicken and 18 times higher than for beans and lentils.
+Cattle release high amounts of methane through digestion and manure, which, as previously stated, has 21 to 71 times the heat-trapping capabilities compared to carbon dioxide.

-By adopting a vegetarian or vegan diet — or simply reducing your meat intake by incorporating more fruits, vegetables, and legumes — you can reduce GHG emissions.
+You can reduce GHG emissions by adopting a vegetarian or vegan diet or simply reducing your meat intake by incorporating more fruits, vegetables, and legumes.
+Try to challenge yourself and go meatless once or twice a week!